moonmaster9000/intro_to_couchdb/README.markdown

     $ curl -v -X POST $HOST/cms -d @matts-cool-article.js

 What happened?
-You like got an error message telling you that it's a bad content type:
+You likely got an error message telling you that it's a bad content type:

     {"error":"bad_content_type","reason":"Content-Type must be application/json"}